 18. Mother Nature’s Son: Sounds about the same to me.

 19. Everybody’s Got Something To Hide Except Me And My Monkey: Inexplicably, the drums are kept to one side on this explosive rocker.
 It could have been improved in the same way that Glass Onion was, and the obnoxious cowbell should have been removed (I had vainly hoped)!
 But that would “mess with” the song as the Beatles made it (maybe with Ringo’s permission, the cowbell could be excised?).
 But there are improved aspects in this mix, too.
 It happily maintains the song’s rocking nature, with its wonderful all-out Twist and Shout-like Lennon vocal delivery.
 The clarity is better: particularly in the snare drum and cymbals, which can be more distinctly heard.
 The 2009 mono (my previous favorite) sounds “jumbled” in comparison.
-So I choose this one as the best.
+So I choose this one as the best.20.
+Sexy Sadie: very similar, but in the 2009 stereo the drums are slightly louder (better, to my taste) and cleaner and crisper in the snare and cymbals.
+I don’t know why that was changed (why it was thought a change was needed), so I think the remix fails on that score, but it’s a relatively minor failure.

 21. Helter Skelter: Paul’s not a rocker?
 Ha!
 Take this!
 Disappointingly, the drums were not centered.
 But as in the case of Me and My Monkey, all is not lost.
 They’re louder and have a much more jolting impact than the 2009 mono, and the guitars are louder, making the song an almost frightening existential experience (some of the most ferocious rock ever played by any band ever).
 Another downside is a softer bass in the mix.
 Since we want to hear Paul’s Come Together-like “swamp” bass, too, we can easily accomplish that by simply turning up the bass portion of our equalizers.
 With that adjustment, the new mix can be heartily recommended as superior.
 Play it really loud!
 I made sure no one was home when I did. :-)